Last Updated on November 16, 2022 by Paroma

 Distance from Los Angeles: 107 miles

-Home to movie stars and some of the best art deco architecture in the world, Palm Springs is the desert retreat that Los Angelinos rush to during winter.
+Home to movie stars and some of the best art deco architecture in the world, Palm Springs is the desert retreat that Los Angelinos rush to during winter since visiting the high desert is one of the best things to do in California in December.
 This is also a very dog friendly town where you can easily spend a day exploring uptown and downtown with your pup, marveling at the art deco and stopping by the many design stores lining the streets.

 JOSHUA TREE: DOG FRIENDLY NATIONAL PARK NEAR LOS ANGELES